wiremind/super-bowl/docs/components/CPageFooter.md

 ```

 ::: warning
-If the number of registers is less than ``10`` and the paging supported this component is not rendered.
+If the number of registers is less than ``10`` this component is not rendered.
 :::

 ## Methods
 | Name          | Function        |
 | ------------- |:-------------:|
 | next | go to the next page|
 | previous | go to the previous page|

 It uses ``sizePage`` and ``currentPage`` from ``store.js``